 - 1. Know main aspects of the inadequacies of classical mechanics and understand historical development of quantum mechanics and ability to discuss and interpret experiments that reveal the dual nature of matter. - 2.
-Understand the theory of quantum measurements, wave packets and uncertainty principle. - of radioactive decays like alpha, beta, gamma decay.
-Neutrinos and its properties and role in theory of beta decay. - 3.
-Understand fission and fusion well as nuclear processes to produce nuclear energy in nuclear reactor and stellar energy in stars. - 4.
+Understand the theory of quantum measurements, wave packets and uncertainty principle.

+- 3. Understand fission and fusion well as nuclear processes to produce nuclear energy in nuclear reactor and stellar energy in stars. - 4.
 Understand various interactions of electromagnetic radiation with matter.
 Electron positron pair creation.